 How to calculate the cost of goods?

-There is a determined formula to help you calculate the total cost of goods sold.
+A key component in grasping how inventory affects cash flow is through calculating the Cost of Goods Sold (COGS).
+This formula can help you calculate the total cost of goods sold.
 Typically, business owners use:

 Beginning Inventory + Purchases – Ending inventory = Cost of Goods Sold